Master in Advanced European and International Studies - MAEIS

 The Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
 Its objective is to give students an overarching, encompassing vision of the political, social, economic, and cultural problems of today’s modern world.

 The programme follows an original approach which distinguishes it from other Master's courses in European Studies and International Relations.
 The MAEIS is an international, interdisciplinary and itinerant programme.
 Following the slogan “Learning and living Europe”, the participants rotate each trimester.

-Nice - Canterbury - Berlin (for the trilingual branch) Four terms + Internship (120 ECTS)
+Nice - Canterbury - Berlin: MAEIS Trilingual studies Four terms + Internship (120 ECTS)

 Master in Global Energy Transition and Governance

 The Master in Global Energy Transition and Governance

 is targeted at students and young professionals with a bachelor degree and is open to all academic disciplines.
 It aims to give a deep understanding of the complexity of the current energy transformations in Europe and worldwide.
 The programme offers a unique, multidisciplinary approach which distinguishes it from other Master’s courses in the field of energy studies: It analyses the links between the different levels of energy governance, from an international to a local level, offering problem-focused learning at the crossroads of theory and practice.

 Nice - Berlin - Nice One year (4 terms) 90 ECTS